jneug/typst-finite/draw.typ

 ///
 /// - from (string): Name of the starting state.
 /// - to (string): Name of the ending state.
-/// - inputs (string,array,none): A list of atomic input symbols for the transition.
+/// - inputs (string,array,none): A list of input symbols for the transition.
 ///    If provided as a #dtype("string"), it is split on commas to get the list of
 ///    input symbols.
 /// - label (string,content,auto,dictionary): A label for the transition.
 For #value(auto)